 In today’s episode, we talk about what to expect on your MCAT test day, what to bring to the MCAT, and some tips leading up to test day for optimizing your experience.

-In today’s episode, Ryan and Bryan talk about what to expect on test day and some tips leading up to test day on how to best maximize your test day experience.
-Knowing what’s going to happen is important to help alleviate those stresses that build up.
-Knowing the basic mechanics smooths out the whole process for you.
+Knowing what’s going to happen on test day is important to help alleviate those stresses that build up.
+Knowing the basic process smooths out the whole experience for you.

-- Different tests are going on in the test center, so don’t freak out thinking you’re in the wrong place.
+- Different tests may be going on in the test center, so don’t freak out thinking you’re in the wrong place.

 - Bring your ID.
 You get a ton of notifications from AAMC to make sure the name that appears on your ID is exactly the same as the name you used to register for the MCAT.
 Make sure that happens!

-- Sit in the waiting room with your locker key and ID (the only two things you’re allowed to carry around all day) for about 15-20 minutes.
+- You’ll have to sit in the waiting room with your locker key and your ID (the only two things you’re allowed to carry around all day) for about 15-20 minutes.

-- They call your name and bring you into a little side room (in between the waiting room and testing room) where they do the security check.
-They get your fingerprint scanned and picture taken.
-Then you sign your name and the time you’re starting.
+- They’ll call your name and bring you into a little side room (in between the waiting room and testing room) where they do the security check.
+They will scan your fingerprints and take your picture.
+Then you sign your name and the time you’re starting the test.

-- They open up the door to the testing facility and ask you to stand by the door.
+- They’ll open up the door to the testing facility and ask you to stand by the door.
 Then the proctor will take you to your cubicle.

-- As you sit down, you’d see the testing screen in front of you.
+- As you sit down, you’ll see the testing screen in front of you.
 Confirm your name and begin the tutorial for how you take the exam.

-- Don’t skip the tutorial just to get yourself settled in.
+- Don’t skip the tutorial.
+Go through it just get yourself settled in.

 - Begin the test itself.
 It will look, feel, smell, and taste just like your practice exams.

 - First, go through the checkout process.
-Go back to the security room, re-scan your fingerprint.
+Go back to the security room and re-scan your fingerprint.

-- Get up and move around to get the blood moving and freshen up your brain.
+- Get up and move around to get your blood moving and freshen up your brain.